Creating a high-converting landing page can be straight-up HARD. But when it comes to conversion rate optimization (CRO), it is an absolute must.

 As a CRO specialist and copywriter, what amazes me most about Squarespace is that they deliver exactly what they promise — beautiful yet results-driven web design.

-Finding designers who understand marketing is incredibly challenging, which is why Squarespace’s spot-on copy and focus on benefits is so … *cough* … impressive.
+Finding designers who understand marketing can be challenging, which is why Squarespace’s spot-on copy and focus on benefits are so … *cough* … impressive.

 9. Groove is simple & effective, just like their product

 Just like their product, Groove’s home landing page is designed to concisely accomplish a simple purpose.
+The header alone is selling.
 It might be the best value proposition I’ve read (which answers the journalistic 5 Ws and the 1 H):